-Instead, according to Da 5 Bloods cinematographer Newton Thomas (Tom) Sigel, Lee finished the film months ago.
+Instead, according to Da 5 Bloods cinematographer Newton Thomas (Tom) Sigel, Lee finished the film months before its release and the advent of the BLM movement.
 It’s just that, sadly, history keeps repeating and reliving itself.

 “The sad thing is that it was made before this moment, but Spike knew this moment was coming and already existed in our country and, hopefully, won’t for much longer,” Sigel explained.
 “Having Black Lives Matter there at the end, you think we’d made it the day after George Floyd died.
 The issues in this film aren’t going away any time soon, so we need to keep the conversation going.”

-Those thoughts and more anxiety over the current state of American affairs peppered my conversation with Sigel.
+Those thoughts and more anxiety over the recent state of American affairs peppered my conversation with Sigel.
 And how could they not?
-Many Caucasian Americans are only now waking to what Black Americans have known for decades.
+Many Caucasian Americans only recently became aware of what Black Americans have known for decades.
 Those experiences at the hands of the American government and culture drive the thematic narrative of Da 5 Bloods.